-( = For Physician Licensing) Name of syllabus item Introduction Introduction to Nuclear Medicine Syllabus item name (English) Nuclear Med Nuclear Medicine Overview Name of teacher Koichiro Kaneko Number of units 1 Class form Lecture Theme Medical use of radionuclides Day of the week, time period, etc. Tuesday 10:00-12:00 Targets to achieve Definitions, classification, and clinical applications of nuclear medicine can be outlined.
+( = For Physician Licensing) Name of syllabus item Introduction to Nuclear Medicine Syllabus item name (English) Nuclear Medicine Overview Name of teacher Koichiro Kaneko Number of units 1 Class form Lecture Theme Medical use of radionuclides Day of the week, time period, etc. Tuesday 10:00-12:00 Targets to achieve Definitions, classification, and clinical applications of nuclear medicine can be outlined.
 Nuclear medicine treatment can be explained.
 Nuclear Medicine Examinations can be explained.
-Object of evaluation Attendance (60%) Practice (10%) Test (30%) Evaluation criteria), A (80 points or more to less than 90 points), B (70 points or more to less than 80 points), C (60 (less than 60 points), and S, A, B, and C pass and D fail.
+Object of evaluation Attendance (60%) Practice (10%) Test (30%) Evaluation criteria Five types S (90 points or more to 100 points), A (80 points or more to less than 90 points), B (70 points or more to less than 80 points), C (60 points or more to less than 70 points), and D (less than 60 points), and S, A, B, and C pass and D fail.
 Learning Instructions Reference documents, etc. Latest clinical nuclear medicine (Kanehara Publishing), nuclear medicine examination engineering (Nanyamado) and nuclear medicine notebook (Kanehara Publishing) With preparatory learning Out-of-class learning methods Read the above references and relevant literature.
 Venue Outpatient Center Ground Floor 1 Nuclear Medicine PET Laboratory Remarks If the Employee is unable to participate in the above-mentioned time, the time schedule shall be determined after due consultation.
 Acceptance of questions, etc. at any time.
 Feedback is provided in the final round.
 Lesson plan Unit Faculty in charge Class content 1 Koichiro Kaneko General Nuclear Medicine: Principles of Common Tracers and Testing Instruments 2 Koichiro Kaneko Tumor Nuclear Medicine 1: Schematic of Validated SPECT by Tumor Type 3 Koichiro Kaneko Oncology Nuclear Medicine 2: Current Status and Future of FDG-PET/CT and Amino Acid PETs 4 Koichiro Kaneko Cardiac Nuclear Medicine 1: Diagnosing Thallium, Fatty Acid Metabolism, and Sympathetic Imaging by SPECT.
 5 Koichiro Kaneko Cardiac Nuclear Medicine 2: Current Status of FDG-PET and Ammonia-PET 6 Koichiro Kaneko Neuronuclear Medicine: Applications of PETs in Cerebral Blood Flow SPECT and Dementia 7 Koichiro Kaneko Nuclear Medicine Therapy: Types and Clinical Indications of Nuclear Medicine Therapies 8 Koichiro Kaneko Overview and Verbal Examination